BioDataSoc/BioDataSoc.github.io/README.md

 ---
 ### Goals and Aims
-Whilst we are still in the "setting up" period as well as being in the middle of the biggest pandemic in recent memory, we don't have any events booked and ready to go.
-But what we have planned include:
+Whilst we are still in the "setting up" period as well as being in the middle of the biggest pandemic in recent memory, we don't have any events booked or ready to go.
+But, what we have planned include:

 - Team greets - many of the current members of the society are those on a flagship Bioinformatics Apprenticeship in association with institutes such as: The Sanger Institute, Illumina, Eagle Genomics, GSK and KyMab.